Thomas-Piroddi/budget_app/README.md

 Once the user enters this number they can press enter and the application will pass them their next question.

 Like with any application, there will be confusion amongst the users and in turn there will be incorrectly entered answers.
 As the user can freely type any characters into the termonal, and if/elsif/else statement has been included to ensure the corret answer is entered.
 The if and elsif statements will correspond with input that is valid.
-As it is a financial budgeter it is important to note that 0, as in $0, is a valid answer to the questions.
+It is important to note that 0, as in $0, is not a valid answer to the questions.
 Any input that contains any character other than a number will be deemed invalid and handled by the else statement, which will print a statement detailed that the answer was invalid and that they need to enter a number that corresponds accordingly to the question.
 The previous question will then be displayed again and the user will have the opportunity to re-enter an answer.

 The error message for incorrectly entered input will remain consistent throughout the application, and is displayed below: